Central Communications Center

 The DJJ Basics of MI and the Stages of Change Curriculum (2008) is delivered over two days and involves lecture, role-playing, group activities, and individual readings.
 Completion of the two-day DJJ Basics of MI and the Stages of Change Curriculum is a prerequisite for attending C-PACT and/or R-PACT training, as well as facilitator training in any of the DJJ recognized evidence-based practices.

 Training includes goals and objectives of the QI process, learning review instruments, conducting on-site reviews, thorough documentation, and writing narratives for rating justification.
-Skill practice and inter-rater reliability activities and competency-based assessments are conducted throughout the training to ensure participants comprehend and can apply the material.
+Skill practice and inter-rater reliability activities and competency-based assessments are conducted throughout the training to ensure participants comprehend and can apply the documentation.
 Participants become acquainted with the three fundamental components of a review: interviews, observations, and documentation.
 The training concludes with a discussion of general implementation issues and a question-and-answer session.
 A participant must pass written examinations in order to become a certified reviewer.
-Upon successful completion of all requirements, participants are certified by the Bureau Chief, which allows them to participate in QI program reviews as a certified reviewer.
+Upon successful completion of all requirements, participants are certified by the Bureau Chief, which allows them to participate in annual compliance reviews as a certified reviewer.

 © 2012 Florida Department of Juvenile Justice